 Steps this replaces

 None — Fusion already reconciled before the queue loaded.
-Phase 1 adds spot-check visibility in the same interface; no separate Fusion navigation required.
+Exception Intelligence adds spot-check visibility in the same interface; no separate Fusion navigation required.

 Quantify